AdaCore/training_material/courses/rust_essentials/550_unsafe_rust/03_raw_pointers.rst

   let mario = &raw mut coins;
   let luigi = mario; // Both point to 'coins'

-  // SAFETY: 'coins' is live, aligned, and initialized.
+  // SAFETY: 'coins' is live, aligned, and initialized
-  // Writes are sequential, with no reference access. unsafe {
+  // Writes are sequential, with no reference access unsafe {
       *mario = 64;
       *luigi = 120;